tlsstern/RavenBSMods/README.md

 ### Installing the Mods
 1. Take the mods `.jar` you downloaded.
 2. Drag and drop them directly into the **`mods`** folder.
-3. That's it!
-The mods are now "installed."

-Launch Minecraft using your Forge profile.
-The game will load all the mods.
 ---

 ## 3. Tips